margaux-works/invoice-app-client/README.md

 ## Acknowledgments

 Special thanks to Frontend Mentor for providing this challenge, and to the developers behind pdfMake for their intuitive library.
-I also appreciate feedback my mentor Faizal through the development process.
+I also appreciate the feedback from my mentor Faizal through the development process :handshake: